SpamixOfficial/taap-rs/docs/MAIN.md

     // The process here is the same as the previous lines
     //
     // Let's also pass our gathered info to a function.
-    // The function needs to take &(bool, Vec) as input since foo is a borrow and foo
+    // The function needs to take &(bool, Vec<String>) as input since foo is a borrow and foo
-    // consists of (bool, Vec)
+    // consists of (bool, Vec<String>)
     //
-    // If your optional argument take no arguments, then your Vec will be an empty vector let foo = parsed_arguments.get("f").unwrap();
+    // If your optional argument take no arguments, then your Vec<String> will be an empty vector let foo = parsed_arguments.get("f").unwrap();
     was_foo_used(foo);